 Find synonyms Find exact match

 Disclosures: Fredrick M Wigley, MD Grant/Research/Clinical Trial Support: United Therapeutics [Raynaud's Phenomenon (treprostinil)].
 John S Axford, DSc, MD, FRCP, FRCPCH Nothing to disclose.
-Monica P Ramirez, MD, MPH Employee of UpToDate, Inc.
+Monica Ramirez Curtis, MD, MPH Employee of UpToDate, Inc.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — The Raynaud phenomenon (RP) is an exaggerated vascular response to cold temperature or to emotional stress, which is manifested clinically by sharply demarcated color changes of the skin of the digits.
 Treatment includes patient education and general measures taken by the patient to prevent and treat attacks, and may include pharmacologic interventions and surgical sympathetic blockade to prevent and treat digital ischemia.

 The treatment of RP in patients resistant to initial therapy is reviewed here.
 The initial therapy of RP, including general measures, the use of calcium channel blockers (CCBs), and behavioral interventions, as well as the pathogenesis, clinical manifestations, and diagnosis of RP, is presented separately.
 (See "Initial treatment of the Raynaud phenomenon" and "Pathogenesis of the Raynaud phenomenon" and "Clinical manifestations and diagnosis of the Raynaud phenomenon".)